Clifton Collins Jr.: Career

 Collins starred in the comedy Sunshine Cleaning with Amy Adams, Emily Blunt and Alan Arkin.
 He played Winston, the owner of a cleaning supply shop who builds meticulously detailed model airplanes with only one arm.
 Collins played the role with one arm bound tightly behind his back.
 In 2009's Star Trek, Collins plays Ayel, a Romulan, second in command to the villain Nero.

 In 2009, Collins joined Adrien Brody and Forest Whitaker in the psychological thriller The Experiment.
 Collins starred in Extract, a 2009 film by director Mike Judge.
 He co-produced the film National Lampoon's TV: The Movie in which he played Officer Sanchez alongside Jacob Vargas.
 He also voiced the fictional video game character Cesar Vialpando in Grand Theft Auto: San Andreas.
 In 2009, he played Romeo in the film The Boondock Saints II: All Saints Day.

 In 2010, Collins joined the cast of NBC's drama The Event as Thomas.
-The following year, he guests on two episodes of CSI: NY as a man named Raymond Harris, an ex-convict who seeks revenge against Mac Taylor and his partner to get some answers regarding a 17-year grudge against them.
-The episodes also guest-starred the now late Peter Fonda, who Collins previously worked with in San Andreas, as Taylor's ex-partner, who ends up getting killed by Harris.
+The following year, he guested on two episodes of CSI: NY as a man named Raymond Harris, an ex-convict who seeks revenge against Mac Taylor and his partner to get some answers regarding a 17-year grudge against them.
+The episodes also guest-starred Peter Fonda, who Collins previously worked with in San Andreas, as Taylor's ex-partner, who ends up getting killed by Harris.
 In 2014, Collins portrayed a law enforcement official, Franco Rodriguez, alongside Casey Affleck, Anthony Mackie, Norman Reedus, Woody Harrelson, Kate Winslet in Triple 9.

 In 2015, HBO's science fiction drama Westworld added Collins as Lawrence / El Lazo, a charming but lethal outlaw, with a knack for maneuvering and negotiating the various criminal elements.

-In 2019, Collins Jr. filmed Jockey, which won the Sundance Film Festival U.S. Dramatic Special Jury Award for best acting.
+In 2019, Collins filmed Jockey, which won the Sundance Film Festival U.S. Dramatic Special Jury Award for best acting.